Python-Test-Engineer/PyTest-Cookbook/docs/learn.md

 - 04 transactions with SQL Model
 - 05 setting up allure reporting
 - 06 automated testing with GitHub actions
+- 07 wiring of the big Mortgage Calculator FastAPI test suite

 ## 4. Hooks and Plugins